Aplose/AploseFrameworkNg/projects/aplose-framework-ng/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+./build.sh is used to build the framework and publish to other node_modules projects.